 - Don't be afraid to bum a ride.
 Graciously accept rides when offered, and don't be afraid to ask if you know someone going at the same time you're going.

 - Not only does sharing rides promote time for talking, but it's also better for the environment (and to Sarah, Shelby, Esther, and Rachel who gave me a lot of rides over the 14 months period I'm talking about, I'm so appreciative!)

 What was your favorite part of getting around without a car?

 Okay, three things because I can't pick just one…..

 - Getting to see more of the city and learn how all of our roads connect.
 Buried in your phone and from the comfort of your car, you miss a lot!
 Like, it's embarassing sometimes how I can't get to a restaurant I've been a few times before because I can't remember how to get there without my GPS.
 It was fun to get out and explore on my walk/train/segway commute each morning and now that I do have a car I'm able to rely less on GPS.

 - Not having to deal with maintenance.
 I absolutely despise oil changes, rotating tires, cleaning the thing.
 My brain just isn't “in tune” to what a car needs.
 Not having one freed up a lot of mental space for me.
 It may not seem like a big deal for some, but I liked having more things I didn't have to worry about!

 - I purchased my next car in cash.
 I have a car now and do use it a few times each week.
 My habit of walking where I can has stuck with me, which I'm proud of.
 But now I don't have a car payment and that ROCKS and it's money back into my budget each month.
 It's been so good for my personal finances, I don't know if I could ever go back to having a monthly car payment again.

-Here is the awkward photo they insisted on me taking at Carmax that day.
+Here is an awkward photo of me at Carmax that day.
 But whatever, I was excited.